Skip to content

 MedicationsIf your diabetic pet requires Insulin which has to be refrigerated then you can use an insulated device called FRIO which when water is added keeps meds at about 70 degrees.
 Of, course ice and cooler is optimal.
 Highly recommended is a watertight bag for all meds.
 Also always make sure you have enough medication for at least 2 weeks or more.
 Certain medications like Prednisone must be given daily or things can get really bad really quickly.

 Don’t let cats and dogs roam during or after a stormThere are downed power lines that can electrocute pets.
-Displaced wild animals like Gators or exotic escaped animals like poisonous snakes can pose a danger.Pets can also step on sharp objects and there are loose objects in trees and elevated powerlines that can fall and seriously injure a pet.
+Displaced wild animals like Gators or exotic escaped animals like poisonous snakes can pose a danger.
+Pets can also step on sharp objects from debris and there are loose objects in trees and elevated powerlines that can fall and seriously injure a pet.

-Pet First Aid Kit- Always have a pet first aid kit on hand for an emergency that includes bandages, hydrogen peroxide, scissors, benadryl for allergies, honey or dextrose for diabetic pets and a thermometer for obvious reasons.
+Pet First Aid Kit- Always have a pet first aid kit on hand for an emergency that includes bandages, hydrogen peroxide, scissors, Benadryl for allergies, honey or dextrose for diabetic pets and a thermometer for obvious reasons.
 Dish soap is great to remove external toxins on skin and fur, A blanket is valuable to keep pets warm or restrain them if they are injured.
 Don’t forget treats to keep them calm and distracted if they are injured.
 Always keep the phone number for the animal poison control hotline handy.

 Pet First Aid CourseIt’s a simple course offered by many organizations and will teach you what to do for, hypothermia, heatstroke, or water inhalation.
 Imagine being empowered to expel a foreign object that is restricting breathing or performing CPR on an unconscious pet.